 A collective voice has greater impact and so we seek to create new programs locally to support caregivers and solve problems through education and advocacy.

 Alzheimer’s disease often steals away the stories and the voice of older adults and we seek to find unique ways to tell the inspiring stories of older adults in the Cincinnati community.

 Conversations and connections lead to solutions and action.
-We seek to provide unique events that raise awareness and funds but more importantly to inspire those conversations and bring people together.
+We seek to provide unique events and programming that raise awareness and more importantly inspire conversations and bring people together.

 Years Growing Cincy's Community